HTC-Leo-Revival-Project/msm8909Pkg/README.md

 ## Loading
 UEFI can be either chainloaded as a kernel from cLK, as well as flashed to boot directly from HSPL.
+However flashing as a HSPL image on HD7 is more complicated

 ## Credits
  - Cotulla and DFT for the work on HD2